- Red Bull Ampol Racing

-Triple Eight Race Engineering has commonly set the standard in the Virgin Australia Supercars Championship for more than a decade.
+Triple Eight Race Engineering has commonly set the standard in the Repco Supercars Championship for more than a decade.

-The Roland Dane-led outfit has tasted success with Fords and Holdens, following a 2010 switch of brands, since entering the championship in late-'03.
+The team has tasted success with Fords and Holdens, following a 2010 switch of brands, since entering the championship in late 2003.

-Jamie Whincup's haul of seven drivers' titles since 2008 is accompanied by another for Shane van Gisbergen in '16 and nine of the last 12 teams' crowns.
+Jamie Whincup's haul of seven drivers' titles between 2008 and 2017 is accompanied by another three for Shane van Gisbergen, and 11 of the last 15 teams' crowns.

-It boasts an equally enviable endurance record, with seven Bathurst wins and five PIRTEK Enduro Cups, the fifth of which was sealed by Jamie Whincup and Craig Lowndes last year.
+It boasts an equally enviable endurance record, with nine Bathurst wins and five PIRTEK Enduro Cups.

-It had to settle for second in both the drivers’ and teams’ championships in 2019, though a dominant end to the season fuelled the fire for a big year ahead.
+It had to settle for second in both the drivers’ and teams’ championships in 2019, though a dominant end to the season fuelled the fire for a big 2020.